innesm4/laravel-boilerplate/readme.md

 ## Composer

-The composer must be updated to install defined Laravel Packages & Dependencys like Jefferey Ways Generator/Sentry 2:
+The composer must be updated to install defined Laravel Packages

 composer update